-- 1. On the Orchestrations pane, click the vCenter server to which you want to attach one or more services. - 2.
+- 1. On the Applications pane, click the vCenter server to which you want to attach one or more services. - 2.
 On the Spaces/Services pane, select the storage space from which you want to choose storage services.
 The available services that reside on the selected storage space are immediately displayed. - 3.
 Click on a service that you want to attach to the vCenter server.
-The service color changes to green to indicate the successful attachment.
+The service color changes to green to indicate the successful attachment, as illustrated below.